 Out here, step into not only our ancient origins but also into a world that was so ancient as to be most likely unknown to the enigmatic people who left in this place their puzzles for the glory of their gods, the health of their people, personal vanity, or maybe, just maybe, for us.
 To behold what wonders this canyon holds is to at once feel small and insignificant yet also part of a fluid, beautiful, and complex thread that binds us all through not only the generations and the centuries but also the millennia and the ages.

-Horseshoe Canyon, a detached and remote unit of Utah’s Canyonlands National Park, holds what may be the finest concentrated display of Native American rock art—pictographs (paintings) here—in all of the United States.
+Horseshoe Canyon, a detached and remote unit of Utah’s Canyonlands National Park (and part of the Maze District), holds what may be the finest concentrated display of Native American rock art—pictographs (paintings) here—in all of the United States.
 The heart of it all is the Great Gallery, dominated by the cryptic “Holy Ghost” about whom interpretations abound but certainties are absent.

 But it is not just the images, amazing in both their longevity and their detail, that make this canyon an outdoor museum unrivaled by anything built of concrete, marble, and steel.
 Out here also are well-preserved dinosaur tracks that make the long-vanished human inhabitants and the artist(s) among them seem like ghosts of yesterday rather than of the almost unimaginably distant times during which they actually lived.

 And the natural scenery, well, it is just replete with your typical sheer, soaring red walls that so define the amazing geologic masterpiece that is southern Utah.